recallnet/recall-mcp/docs/usage.md

    - **Invalid JSON error**: Make sure your Node.js server doesn't use any `console.log()` statements.
 Use `console.error()` instead for all logging.
    - **Server disconnected error**: Verify the path to your Node.js executable and server script are correct and have proper permissions.
    - **Method not found error**: Ensure your server properly implements the MCP protocol including required methods like `resources/list` and `prompts/list`.
+   - **Authentication failures**: Double-check your private key is correctly formatted and not corrupted when copied

 ## Security First ⚠️